Omais-Rana/Code-and-Link-Utility-Suite/README.md

 # Installation

 Follow the steps mentioned below to install and run the project.
-You may find more details about the installation in [Installation Wiki](https://github.com/nasirkhan/laravel-starter/wiki/Installation).
+You may find more details about the template and packages used in the Links portion below.

 1. Clone or download the repository
 2. Go to the project directory and run `composer install`